Kelly Dodd Slams Vicki Gunvalson For Ruining Her Reputation After Spreading Drug Rumors At The ‘RHOC’ Reunion

 “I don’t want to talk to her,” Dodd quickly replied.

-While Judge continues to attempt to arrange a meeting between them, telling Dodd that if she doesn’t like what Gunvalson is saying she can simply walk away, Dodd wants nothing to do with the idea and accuses Gunvalson of ruining her reputation.
+Judge continues her attempts to arrange a meeting between them, telling Dodd that if she doesn’t like what Gunvalson is saying, she can simply walk away.
+Dodd dismisses the idea and accuses Gunvalson of ruining her reputation.

-In a cast confessional, Dodd said that she’s extremely frustrated by the fact that Judge and Shannon Beador haven’t chosen a side between her and Gunvalson and pointed out that they have both had numerous issues with Gunvalson over the past several seasons of the Bravo TV reality series.
+In a cast confessional, Dodd said that she’s extremely frustrated by the fact that Judge and Shannon Beador haven’t chosen a side between her and Gunvalson, pointing out that they have experienced numerous issues with Gunvalson over the past several seasons of the Bravo TV reality series.

-Later on in the sneak peek, Gunvalson was seen entering the area in which Judge was attempting to convince Dodd to meet with her and is immediate informed by Judge that Dodd is not on board with having a chat.
-In response, Gunvalson told Judge that she’s fine with Dodd’s decision and pointed out that she has plenty of other friends.
+Later in the sneak peek, Gunvalson is seen entering the area in which Judge was attempting to convince Dodd to meet with her and is immediately informed by Judge that Dodd is not on board with having a chat.
+In response, Gunvalson told Judge that she’s fine with Dodd’s decision, stating that she has plenty of other friends.

-During a chat with Judge and Beador, Gunvalson said that while she did make mistakes with her relationship with Dodd, Dodd was not innocent.
+During a chat with Judge and Beador, Gunvalson said that while she did make mistakes in her relationship with Dodd, Dodd was not innocent.
 She also told her co-stars that they were well-aware of Dodd’s missteps.
-Still, Judge and Dodd didn’t want Gunvalson to be defensive during her chat with Dodd and suggested she take the initiative to apologize to Dodd for the mistakes she’s made.
+Not wanting Gunvalson to be defensive, Judge and Dodd suggested that she take the initiative to apologize.

-While Gunvalson wasn’t completely on board with the idea of being the first to apologize, she reluctantly went outside, where Dodd was standing alone, and attempted to strike up a conversation in hopes of settling their ongoing feud.
+Although Gunvalson wasn’t completely on board with the idea of being the first to apologize, she reluctantly went outside to where Dodd was standing alone, attempting to strike up a conversation in hopes of settling their ongoing feud.

 To see how Gunvalson’s chat with Dodd plays out, don’t miss the August 13 episode of The Real Housewives of Orange County Season 14 at 9 p.m. on Bravo TV.